 Buying Your Own Travel Journal

-If you didn’t get a travel journal as a going-away gift and you need to buy your own, here are a few that I found on Amazon that I think you might like.
+If you didn’t get a travel journal as a going-away gift and you need to buy your own, there are many on Amazon that I think you might like.

 I think buying your own travel journal makes it all that more special because you picked it out, and it has all the little details inside you want to record your journal entries, your trip planning, all the good times you had, and so much more!